- Clinical science

 - Check for neurovascular deficits.

-AP view and lateral view to confirm dislocation and exclude fracture
+AP view and lateral view (Y view) to confirm dislocation and exclude fracture

-- An AP view may show the lightbulb sign, which is diagnostic of posterior shoulder dislocation.
+- The lightbulb sign is diagnostic of posterior shoulder dislocation.

 - Seen in 35–40 % of patients with an anterior dislocation